 68% DFA One Year Treasury Fund

-Larry Swedroe is smarter than me I'm sure.
+Larry Swedroe is smarter than me, I'm sure.
 He is a huge fan of taking your risk on the equity side.
-He is a true believer in the small and value factors of Fama and French, and carries the idea behind a slice and dice portfolio to the extreme.
+He is a true believer in the small and value factors of Fama and French, and he carries the idea behind a slice-and-dice portfolio to the extreme.
 He holds no fear of tracking error or the lack of traditional diversification, the primary downsides of investing like this.
 It is more important to him to diversify among “factors” like small, value, and momentum.
 It's not my cup of tea, but at least he puts his money where his mouth is.
-[Update: I'm told that Larry actually splits his equities between US Small Value, Developed Markets Small Value, and Emerging Markets Value, but you get the point- a very heavy small value tilt.]
+[AUTHOR'S NOTE: Update from 2020: I'm told that Larry actually splits his equities between US Small Value, Developed Markets Small Value, and Emerging Markets Value, but you get the point—it's a very heavy small value tilt.]

 Portfolios 152-165: The Rick Ferri Multi-Asset Class Pre-Retiree Portfolio